How much lux do plants need? That’s one of the most frequently asked questions in indoor gardening.

 Most grow lamps have PPFD measurements lower than 900 μmol/m²/s.

-For that reason, high-light plants need at maximum 8 hours of sunlight, but they need at least 12 hours of light from a grow lamp.
+For that reason, high-light plants need at most eight hours of sunlight.
+But they need at least 12 hours of light from a grow lamp.

 The lower the PPFD of a grow light, the longer you need to keep it on.